 If your underlying infrastructure is however optimized and designed to work properly with MCS, it is possible to achieve better results with MCS, as you are going to use hardware-acceleration instead of software acceleration.

-The most notable candidate to mention here is Nutanix implementation of Shadow Clones, which is optimized for MCS provisioning.
+The most notable candidate to mention here is the Nutanix implementation of Shadow Clones, which is optimized for MCS provisioning.
 Another good examples are hypervisors that are optimized for virtual desktop workloads - for example Citrix Hypervisor with support for In-memory Read Caching or IntelliCache.

 Recommended mode: MCS if using hypervisor/storage optimized for MCS

-In this article, we have discussed most common decision factors when choosing provisioning method for your Citrix Virtual Apps and Desktops environment.
+In this article, we have discussed the most common decision factors when choosing a provisioning method for your Citrix Virtual Apps and Desktops environment.
 Both Citrix PVS and MCS are enterprise-ready solutions that offer great performance and flexibility.